The Truth About Hearing Aids

 2. Not all hearing aid options are appropriate for all types and degrees of hearing loss.
 Fortunately, an audiologist can provide a recommendation to minimize the options and confusion around what style, technology level, and price range is appropriate based on the patient’s case history and hearing test results.

 3. Adapting to amplification for hearing loss is a process.
 Much like physical therapy where a professional relationship is the key to success.
-Several follow-up visits during the initial adaptation period are necessary to ensure the physical fit and sound settings are comfortable and adequately addressing the hearing loss.
+Several follow-up visits during the initial adaptation period are necessary to ensure the physical fit and sound settings are comfortable and adequately address the hearing loss.

 Does my audiologist use Real Ear Measures (REM) to verify my prescription after I have time to adapt to them?